 Thus with the such overwhelming might of the Chinese naval assets and the constraints by the ASEAN countries in expanding their naval capabilities, one has to rely on other superpowers to take the initiatives to control and contain China’s expansion in the region.
 In this light, India has taken active initiatives to face off the might of the Chinese Navy.

 No 1 – Challenging China’s Type-055 Destroyer

 The Chinese large missile guide destroyer does not have a direct match with any of the ships in the Indian Navy.
-However one should not disregard the capabilities of the Indian defence contractors to come up with large capable ships that easily match the Chinese Type-055 as they have already been building naval ships which utilise Made-In-India weapons and radar systems.
+However one should not disregard the capabilities of the Indian defense contractors to come up with large capable ships that easily match the Chinese Type-055 as they have already been building naval ships which utilize Made-In-India weapons and radar systems.

 In response to the Type-055 threat, the Indian Navy has embarked on Project 18 which will be their next-generation destroyers that can match Type-055 and is expected to be on active service by 2028.
 It will have 120 vertical launch silos which definitely carry the latest version of the navalised BrahMos cruise missiles and there will be a new futuristic CIWS which is made of electromagnetic rail and laser guns.

-In the meantime, the Indian Navy will need to rely on its Kolkata class stealth guided-missile destroyers of which 3 of them are in active service and the newer, upgraded, more capable Visakhapatnam-class stealth guided-missile destroyers which one of them is in active service and is the largest destroyers in the Indian Navy.
+In the meantime, the Indian Navy will need to rely on its Kolkata class stealth guided-missile destroyers of which three are in active service and the newer, upgraded, more capable Visakhapatnam-class stealth guided-missile destroyers which one of them is in active service, and is the largest destroyers in the Indian Navy.